zeph/devuan-container-images/assets/docker.io/migrated/README.md

 - `ceres-slim-YYYY-MM-DD` formatted tags for all published images built for the `ceres` release
-- a `ceres-slim` tag that points to the `ceres-slim-YYYY-MM-DD` image that was most recently published
+- a `ceres-slim` release tag pointing to the `ceres-slim-YYYY-MM-DD` image that was published most recently
-- an `unstable-slim` tag that aliases `ceres-slim`
+- an `unstable-slim` suite tag that aliases `ceres-slim`

 # Getting Help